nil-two/csvp/README.md

                  select only these indexes
   -h, --headers=LIST
                  select only these headers
+  -d, --delimiter=DELIM
+                 use DELIM instead of comma for field delimiter -t, --tsv
+                 equivalent to -d'\t'
   -D, --output-delimiter=STRING
                  use STRING as the output delimiter (default: \t) --help